Polikarpov R-Z: Operational history

 R-Zs were used by the Soviet air force against Japan above Mongolia in the Battle of Khalkhin Gol in 1939, and the Winter War against Finland in the same year.
 By the time of the German invasion of the Soviet Union in June 1941, the R-Z was in the process of being replaced by the Ilyushin Il-2, although it remained in service with a number of light bomber regiments.
-The Finns called the aircraft as Hermosaha ("nerve saw") due to the unpleasant sound of its egine.
+The Finns called the aircraft as Hermosaha ("nerve saw") due to the unpleasant sound of its engine.